aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/extract-content-between-nodes-in-a-document/_index.md

 The following code example shows how to extract content between paragraphs with specific styles using the ExtractContent method:

+{{< gist "aspose-words-gists" "922a9c5d9606a0c5cf0682b4aadfaf29" "extract-content-between-paragraph-styles.h" >}}

-{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-ExtractContentBetweenParagraphStyles-ExtractContentBetweenParagraphStyles.cpp" >}}
+{{< gist "aspose-words-gists" "922a9c5d9606a0c5cf0682b4aadfaf29" "paragraphs-by-style-name.h" >}}

 ## Extract Content Between Specific Runs

-You can extract content between inline nodes such as a Run as well.
-Runs from different paragraphs can be passed as markers.
+You can extract content between inline nodes such as a [Run](https://reference.aspose.com/words/cpp/aspose.words/run/) as well. **Runs** from different paragraphs can be passed as markers.
 The code below shows how to extract specific text in-between the same **Paragraph** node.

 The following code example shows how to extract content between specific runs of the same paragraph using the **ExtractContent** method:

+{{< gist "aspose-words-gists" "922a9c5d9606a0c5cf0682b4aadfaf29" "extract-content-between-runs.h" >}}

+## Extract Content using a Field

+To use a field as marker, the FieldStart node should be passed.
+The last parameter to the ExtractContent method will define if the entire field is to be included or not.
+Let’s extract the content between the “FullName” merge field and a paragraph in the document.
+We use the [MoveToMergeField](https://reference.aspose.com/words/cpp/aspose.words/documentbuilder/movetomergefield/) method of [DocumentBuilder](https://reference.aspose.com/words/cpp/aspose.words/documentbuilder/) class.
+This will return the **FieldStart** node from the name of merge field passed to it.

+In our case let’s set the last parameter passed to the **ExtractContent** method to false to exclude the field from the extraction.
+We will render the extracted content to PDF.

+The following code example shows how to extract content between a specific field and paragraph in the document using the **ExtractContent** method:

-{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-ExtractContentBetweenRuns-ExtractContentBetweenRuns.cpp" >}}
+{{< gist "aspose-words-gists" "922a9c5d9606a0c5cf0682b4aadfaf29" "extract-content-using-field.h" >}}

 ## Extract Content from a Bookmark